timurmurmurik/anfisacatrepo/README.md

 > Target platform: **Minecraft 1.20.1 on Fabric**.
 The code and APIs here assume Fabric loader + Fabric API (with Architectury considered for future multi-loader support).

+## Current status
+- **Not playable yet.** Only design docs and Java scaffolding exist; no registries, assets, networking, or block entities are implemented.
+- **No build system committed.** A Gradle Fabric project (producing a `.jar`) still needs to be scaffolded; the current files are raw Java stubs to outline APIs.

 ## Goals
 - Modular machines driven by pressure and temperature instead of traditional power systems.
 - Rich fluid simulation with heat exchange, viscosity, and material-dependent pipes.